-In March of 2020, Mary Elizabeth Brown of Hosford, Florida, was named a Coca-Cola Gold Scholar and a Phi Theta Kappa Guistwhite Scholar.
-Mary Beth and Lila Taylor of Chipley were both named to the All-Florida Academic Team.
+In March of 2021, Bailey Rich of Bonifay, Florida, was named a Coca-Cola Gold Scholar.
+Bailey and Parker (P.J.)
+Hooper, also of Bonifay, were named to the All-Florida Academic Team.

 The Chipola College Brain Bowl team has an outstanding record with nine state titles (2008-2019) in the Florida College System Activities Association Brain Bowl State Tournament.
-The team also has won the NAQT Community College National Championship Tournament three times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament several times.
+The team also has won the NAQT Community College National Championship Tournament three times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament five times.